BER Structural Biology and Imaging Resources

 Solution X-Ray Scattering (SAXS)

-A widely used method of synchrotron infrared hyperspectral imaging is synchrotron-based Fourier-transform infrared imaging (sFTIR), or sFTIR spectromicroscopy.
-This technique correlates infrared maps with visible microscopy images to map the distributions of molecular compositions of interest within biological samples and to reveal sample morphology and structure.
+Correlates infrared maps with visible microscopy images to map the distributions of molecular compositions within biological samples and to reveal morphology and structure.

 X-Ray Absorption and Emission Spectroscopy

-Synchrotron-based X-ray spectroscopy techniques provide a powerful and synergistic toolkit to explore metal interactions within biological and biogeochemical systems and with the environment.
+Synchrotron-based X-ray spectroscopy provides a powerful and synergistic toolkit to explore metal interactions within biological and biogeochemical systems and with the environment.

 X-Ray Fluorescence Imaging